Updated Wednesday, March 25:

 - For further information on terms, eligibility, and applications – https://commerce.maryland.gov/fund/maryland-small-business-covid-19-emergency-relief-grant-fund

 - Maryland COVID-19 Layoff Aversion Fund:

-- Grant awards up to $50,000 per applicant to support businesses undergoing economic stresses due to the pandemic by preventing or minimizing the duration of unemployment resulting from layoffs.
+- Grant awards up to $50,000 per applicant to support small businesses with financial resources who are undergoing economic stresses due to the COVID-19 pandemic by preventing or minimizing the duration of unemployment resulting from layoffs.

 - The proceeds from this fund can’t be used to cover rent and/or employee wages.
 The proceeds from this fund are intended to cover direct costs associated with moving their employee base to virtual, remote access work and/or adopting creative approaches and strategies to reduce or eliminate the need for layoffs in the small business community.
 For full eligibility requirements, please refer to the link below.

 - For further information on terms, eligibility, and applications – http://www.labor.maryland.gov/employment/covidlafund.shtml